-(Greek) Cypriot President Clerides and Denktash participated in five rounds of U.N.mediated proximity (indirect) talks beginning in December 1999.
-On November 8, 2000, Secretary General Annan gave the two leaders his "observations" on substance and procedure.
-In reaction, Denktash withdrew from talks.
-He and Clerides met on Cyprus on December 4, 2001, and began direct talks on January 16, 2002.
-On November 11, Annan submitted a comprehensive settlement plan based on Swiss and Belgian models.
-Greek Cypriots and Turkish Cypriots failed to agree on it at an EU summit in Copenhagen, December 12-13.
-After more negotiations, Annan announced on March 11, 2003, in The Hague, that his efforts had failed.
+The prospect of Cyprus's European Union (EU) accession and its eventual membership intensified and complicated settlement efforts.
+After five rounds of U.N.-mediated proximity (indirect) talks beginning in December 1999, Secretary General Kofi Annan presented "observations" on substance and procedure on November 8, 2000, leading Turkish Cypriot leader Rauf Denktash to withdraw from the talks for a year.
+Denktash and (Greek) Cypriot President Glafcos Clerides finally met on December 4, 2001 and agreed to begin direct talks on January 16, 2002.
+On November 11, 2002, Annan submitted a comprehensive settlement Plan based on Swiss and Belgian government models, but the two sides did not agree on it.
+After still more negotiations, Annan announced on March 11, 2003 that his efforts had failed.
 Cyprus signed an accession treaty to join the EU on April 16.

 The December 14, 2003, Turkish Cypriot parliamentary elections in northern Cyprus produced a new government determined to reach a settlement.

-The U.N. led Cypriot President Papadopoulos and Denktash in negotiations from February 19-March 22, 2004.
-They failed to agree.
+The U.N. led new negotiations from February 19-March 22, 2004, and again they failed.
 Talks continued in Switzerland, with Greek and Turkish leaders present.
-Annan presented a final revised plan on March 31.
+Annan presented a final, revised Plan on March 31.
 In referenda on April 24, 76% of Greek Cypriot voters rejected the Plan, while 65% of Turkish Cypriot voters accepted it.
-Annan blamed Papadopoulos for the result.
+Annan blamed (Greek) Cypriot President Tassos Papadopoulos for the result.
 Cyprus joined the EU on May 1, 2004.
+More than two years later, Papadopoulos and Turkish Cypriot leader Mehmet Ali Talat met U.N.
+Undersecretary Ibrahim Gambari and agreed, on July 8, 2006, to discuss "issues that affect day-to-day life" and, concurrently, substantive issues.
+Their accord has not yet been implemented.

-Members of Congress have urged the Administration to be more active, although they have not proposed an alternative to the U.N.-sponsored talks.
-Since the referenda, the Administration has been working to end the isolation of the Turkish Cypriots in order to limit economic disparities between the two communities on the island and pave the way for reunification.
-Some Members have questioned the Administration's methods.
+Some Members of Congress have urged the Administration to be more active, although they have not proposed an alternative to the U.N.-sponsored talks.
+Since the referenda, the Administration has been working to end the isolation of the Turkish Cypriots in order to diminish economic disparities between them and the Greek Cypriots and pave the way for reunification.
+Some Members have questioned this policy.
+Members are likely maintain their interest in Cyprus in the 110th Congress partly due to keen constituent concern.
+This CRS report replaces CRS Issue Brief IB89140, Cyprus: Status of U.N.
+Negotiations, by Carol Migdalovitz, and will be updated as developments warrant.